RolandPheasant/TailBlazer/README.md

 For me to produce this application I have used several community led open source projects all of which I love.
 So if you like this app I recommend checking out the following.

-[Dynamic Data](https://gitter.im/RolandPheasant/DynamicData) Rx based collections developed by me!
+ - [Dynamic Data](https://gitter.im/RolandPheasant/DynamicData) Rx based collections developed by me.
+So please forgive the self-plug.
-[Material Design ToolKit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) by my friend and work colleage ButchersBoy.
+ - [Material Design ToolKit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) by my friend and work colleage ButchersBoy.
-[Dragablz](https://github.com/ButchersBoy/Dragablz)  also by ButchersBoy.
+ - [Dragablz](https://github.com/ButchersBoy/Dragablz)  also by ButchersBoy.
 I think he is showing off now.
-[MahApps](https://github.com/MahApps/MahApps.Metro) which was the first open source project to make WPF truly modern.
+ - [MahApps](https://github.com/MahApps/MahApps.Metro) which was the first open source project to make WPF truly modern.
-[Structure Map](https://github.com/structuremap/structuremap) a dependency injection framework which defines what a good API is all about.
+ - [Structure Map](https://github.com/structuremap/structuremap) which is a dependency injection library which defines what a good API is all about.

 I have used more projects than these but these are the ones which I feel to be indispensable for any desk top project.